functorz-tech/momen_doc/data/parameter.md

 ### Assignment

 Assign values to them in the action that navigates to the page.
-For example, on the search results page, in the action that navigates to the blog page, assign the searched blog id to the path parameter 'blog'.
+For example, on the search results page, in the action that navigates to the blog page, assign the searched blog ID to the path parameter 'blog'.

 ![](<../.gitbook/assets/data/data_parameter1.png>)